 I also make blueberry clafoutis, a traditional fruit-packed French dessert that hovers somewhere between a custard and a cake.
 A mildly sweet, egg-rich batter envelops fresh fruit, classically sweet cherries, to make a dessert that’s lovely and creamy.

-- Pour the milk into a high-powered blender (like this one) along with the sugar, vanilla bean powder, salt, eggs, and flour.
+- Pour the milk into a high-powered blender along with the sugar, vanilla, salt, eggs, and flour.
 Blend until they form a smooth batter.

 - Transfer to the oven and bake until set, and golden brown on top, about 45 minutes.